 USDA Rural Development consists of three federal agencies - Rural Business-Cooperative Service, Rural Housing Service, and Rural Utilities Service (RUS).
 These agencies have in excess of 50 programs that provide financial, technical, and educational assistance to eligible rural and tribal populations, eligible communities, individuals, cooperatives, and other entities with the goal of improving the quality of life, sustainability, infrastructure, economic opportunity, development, and security in rural America.
 Financial assistance can include direct loans, guaranteed loans, and grants in order to accomplish program objectives.
 The USDA's purpose and need is to either approve or deny Mana Solar's application for financing.
-The USDA's RUS administers programs that provide infrastructure improvements to rural communities.
-Specifically, the RUS Electric Program provides loans and loan guarantees to finance the construction or improvement of electric distribution, transmission, and generation facilities in rural areas (USDA 2018b).
+The USDA's RUS administers programs that provides loans and loan guarantees to finance the construction or improvement of electric distribution, transmission, and generation facilities in rural areas (USDA 2018b).
 Financial assistance can include direct loans, guaranteed loans, and grants in order to accomplish program objectives.
 The Project and borrower meet the eligibility requirements to receive the loan through RUS, as established by the Rural Electrification Act of 1936 and pursuant to 7 CFR Chapter XVIII.